-The serial interface sends out the conversion results during the 16 clock cycles following CONV↑ for compatibility with standard serial interfaces.
+The serial interface sends out the conversion results during the 16 clock cycles following CONV ↑ for compatibility with standard serial interfaces.
 If two additional clock cycles for acquisition time are allowed after the data stream in between conversions, the full sampling rate of 2.8Msps can be achieved with a 50.4MHz clock.

-∠ , LT, LTC, LTM, Linear Technology and the Linear logo are registered trademarks and LinearView and SoftSpan are trademarks of Linear Technology Corporation.
+7, LT, LTC and LTM are registered trademarks of Linear Technology Corporation.
 All other trademarks are the property of their respective owners.